NikolaiRadke/AI.duino/README.md

 ![AI.duino](http://www.nikolairadke.de/aiduino/aiduino_back_2.png)
 # 🤖 AI.duino - AI assistant for Arduino IDE 2.X

-AI.duino integrates the API providers **Claude, ChatGPT, Gemini, Mistral, Perplexity and Cohere, Croq**, aggregator services **OpenRouter and Hugging Face**, and local providers **Claude Code, Codex CLI, LM Studio and Ollama** directly into the Arduino IDE for intelligent code assistance.
+AI.duino integrates the API providers **Claude, ChatGPT, Gemini, Mistral, Perplexity and Cohere, Croq**, aggregator services **OpenRouter and Hugging Face**, and local providers **LM Studio and Ollama**.
 It also works with **VS Code**.
 Please use the newest Version to avoid annoying bugs.

+Since **V2.6.0**, AI.duino supports full Agentic Coding: Unlike traditional AI chat, Agentic Coding allows the AI to directly read, modify and write your project files — no copy-pasting required.
+The AI can verify its changes by compiling the code and fixing errors autonomously.
+It supports **Claude Code, Codex CLI, Mistral Vibe, OpenCode, Gemini CLI, Groq Code Ollama Agentic**.
+All these providers need additional software installed.

 > [!NOTE]
 > Groq ist not Grok!
 AI.duino is Elon-free!